“I am not what happened to me, I am what I choose to become.”

 - bringing some measure of mental and emotional closure to the events and unifying our energies in meeting our current needs and those old needs that may have been unmet

-- rebuilding trust in our minds and bodies
+- rebuilding trust in our minds and bodies, and in other people

 - overcoming feelings of helplessness by learning how to protect ourselves in the world and take good care of ourselves without feeling bad or selfish for it